 This was the rule of thumb for me on my local newspaper but I explained to my students that you have to adapt your style and vocabulary to the newspaper or magazine you are writing for, depending on the readership.

-This was a specially written workshop and I surprised myself with all the long words I used!
-I wanted to tell them that you mustn’t ‘waffle’ on when you were writing a concise news article.
+This was a specially written workshop for this groups of A/S students.
+I told them that you mustn’t ‘waffle’ on when you were writing a concise news article.
 I found the proper word for it – verbosity!